kadena-io/pact-5/docs/builtins/General/cond.md

 ## cond

-`cond` is our macro for multiple branching conditional expressions.
-It allows you to do a multiway if expression in a more concise manner.
+Use `cond` to evaluate multiple branching conditional expressions.
+This function allows you to evaluate a series of `if` expression in a more concise manner.

 ### Basic syntax